PMArkive/NintendoClients_wiki/NASC-Server.md

 ## Actions
 All form values are encoded with a custom base64 character set, where `+/=` are replaced by `.-*` respectively.
 This applies to both the request and the response.

 The type of request is specified by the `action` parameter.
 Other parameters depend on the type of action.
-The action name in case insensitive.
+The action name is case insensitive.

 * [LOGIN](#login)
 * SVCLOC